szabgab/slides/aws-lambda/intro.md

 * Web Client: A function that uses 'requests' to fetch a URL and return the text of the page.

 * A function that will accept the name of two cities.
-* Call the API of https://openweathermap.org/ and return the temprature difference in the two places.
+* Call the API of [Open Weather Map](https://openweathermap.org/) and return the temprature difference in the two places.

 ## Solution: Web client
 {id: web-client}